JenTronic/Build-Letter/README.md

 # Build Letter
-Tool for generating letters using from PrestaShop using LibreOffice Writer
+Tool for generating labels for letters - using LibreOffice Writer and customer data from Prestashop.

 ![Build Letter Screenshot](/Screenshots/Build-Letter.png)